 Welcome to the World of Grayfield Optical Inc.

-Unsatisfied with the capabilities of existing light microscopes, he decided to investigate why the resolution, color contrast and depth of field is so limited.
-His research led to the discovery, in 1976, of a unique new way of building microscopes which no longer suffered many of the constraints of existing optical theory.
-He found that by using a different approach to optics and a new mathematical approach, he could build microscopes with a large "cylinder of sharpness" (depth of field) and a true resolution of 100nm, while maintaining full contour sharpness and true colors without the need for staining, oil immersion, etc. His Olbrich Lens System (OLS) is the basis of all his future optical systems.
+Unsatisfied with the capabilities of existing light microscopes, it was decided to investigate why the resolution, color contrast and depth of field is so limited.
+This research led to the discovery of a unique new way of building microscopes which no longer suffered many of the constraints of existing optical theory.
+We found that by using a different approach to optics and a new mathematical approach, we could build microscopes with a large "cylinder of sharpness" (depth of field) and a true resolution of 100nm, while maintaining full contour sharpness and true colors without the need for staining, oil immersion, etc. This Grayfield Lens System is the basis of all our future optical systems.

-The OLS technology has also been used to develop objectives for extreme image reduction, a quantum leap in the nano lithography of critical dimensions that can be used for compter wafer production.
+The GLS technology has also been used to develop objectives for extreme image reduction, a quantum leap in the nano lithography of critical dimensions that can be used for computer wafer production.